 Verlin Callahan, 1973 President, is best known for revamping the livestock show and his heavy participation in the Youth Auction since its start.

-Jay Evans, 1979 and 1985 President, has been an active member in the President’s Club, a buyers group for the youth auction that has raised over $650,000 since it began in 1980.
+Jay Evans, 1979 and 1985 President, has been an active member in the President’s Club, a buyers group for the youth auction that has raised more than $650,000 since it began in 1980.

 Bill Knolle, 1984 President, established the Founders Club Membership program and recruited many members in the early 80s at significant investment levels.